20Shankara/Schedu/README.md

 # Schedu

-This is a Django Web App designed to help UVA students plan and design their schedules.
+This is a Django Web App designed to help UVA students plan and design their schedules and UVA advisors to review and approve/reject these schedules.
 It utilizes the UVA SIS API to retrieve course details and is hosted by Heroku.

 __Note:__ This is a continuation of a school project.
 It is important to note that several others contributed to the project and their names are listed below.